20230917_122629.jpg

 Our club members have a numerous amount of knowledge regarding WA and other Australian bottles, as well as European and American.

-If you would like to find out more, please contact us via emal.
+If you would like to find out more, please contact us via email.

-Marble Bottles are a bottle that has a pinched top to prevent the marble from coming out or stopping the liquid flow.
+Marble Bottles are a bottle that has a pinched top which retains a marble within the neck of the bottle.
+The pinch is to prevent the marble from falling to the base of the bottle and to stop the liquid flow from the mouth.

 The pinches in the glass can either be two or four.
 They will appear as a tear drop or round shape.